igbucur/RoCELL/README.md

 the [MSYS2](https://www.msys2.org/) build platform.
 This setup involves installing packages (including necessary dependencies) from the MSYS2 collection: `pacman -S mingw-w64-x86_64-{armadillo|boost|gcc-fortran|hdf5|lapack|openblas}`.

+For installing and running the RoCELL R package, a few R packages are also required.
+These are specified in the package `DESCRIPTION` file.

 ## Installation Instructions